mtgrunt/post/content/about.md

 I'm always interested in discussing new technologies.
 You can find my code, contributions and latest projects on <a href="https://www.github.com/mtgrunt" target="_blank">GitHub</a> where I share my work and engage with the developer community.

-Whether you're here to check out my projects, read technical articles, or just say hello—welcome!
+Whether you're here to check out my projects and read technical articles.
 Feel free to explore the site and reach out if you'd like to connect.

 ---